 In Europe, the Methanol Institute’s support for the Junior World Rally Championship is demonstrating the viability of gasoline, ethanol, methanol (GEM) fuel.
 Other key public policy goals in Europe include promoting the use of renewable methanol fuels under the EU Renewable Energy Directive, and maintaining and increasing the current 3% allowance for methanol under the EU Fuel Quality Directive.

-MI recently held the first European Methanol Policy Forum where key policy officers and industry experts held discussions regarding methanol as a low carbon “shift” fuel.
+In 2015, MI held the first European Methanol Policy Forum where key policy officers and industry experts held discussions regarding methanol as a low carbon “shift” fuel.
 For more detailed information, click on the presentations below:

 Methanol as an Engine Fuel – Prof. Sebastian Verhelst, Associate professor of Internal Combustion Engines, Ghent University.

 Back to the Future: Lessons from California’s 1990s Methanol Program and Renewed Interest for Petroleum Reduction Goals – Paul Wuebben, Senior Director, Renewable Fuels, Carbon Recycling International (CRI)